bridgecrew-perf4/kata-terraform/docs/exercises.md

 * Use state mv to move the old state into the new resource
 * run apply

+* Test : $ Terraform state list
+    * shows the resources being attributed to the renamed resource

+* Test: $ terraform apply
-* Test: When i run terraform apply, no resources are made or deleted
+    * no resources are made or deleted

 ## C) Removing state
 * remove the state of one of the files, using "$ terraform state" command
 * re-run terraform apply

+* Test: $ terraform state list
+    * Shows the resource is now missing

+* Test: $ terraform apply
-* Test: When i run terraform apply, the resource is recreated
+    * the resource is now recreated

 ## D) Moving state into a module:
 * Create a new directory, called mod
 * Import that in the top level main.tf
 * Delete the configs from the main file and move it into the module ( mod ) main.tf

+* terraform state list => Shows the state is still outside of the module

 * use terraform to move the state into the module
 * Run terraform init

+* Test: cat main.tf
+    * The only things in here are the provider and the module

+* Test: $ terraform apply
-* Test: When i run terraform apply, nothing is created or deleted
+    * nothing is created or deleted

+* Test: $ terraform state list
+    * Shows the state now in the module